 Do you know a company where you could rent just 10 folding chairs?

-Wouldn't you wouldn't it be below anybody's minimum order?
+Wouldn't that be below anybody's minimum order?

 None of that surprises me.